The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 Which Video Streaming Format Is Right for You?

 Between MKV vs. MP4, how do you decide which format is right for you?
-Each container file has its pros and cons.
+That depends on what you want to use them for.

-For instance, MP4 format provides backward compatibility, better compression capabilities, and a wide range of support for most platforms, including Dacast.
-But if you prefer video quality over convenience, then MKV format is the way to go.
+For instance, the MP4 format provides backward compatibility, better compression capabilities, and a wide range of support for most platforms, including Dacast.
+But if you prefer video quality over convenience, the MKV format is the way to go.

 It’s your call, but consider the reliability and compatibility of the software you’re using and whether it meets your requirements and preferences.